Home » Dessert Recipes » Easy Apple Pie Filling

 Instructions

-• In a large pan over medium heat, melt together the brown sugar, granulated sugar, butter, vanilla, cinnamon, salt, and ¼ cup of water.
+• In a large pan over medium heat, melt together the butter, brown sugar, vanilla, cinnamon, salt, and ¼ cup of water.

-• Remove from heat and cool slightly before using in a pie, canning, or serving over ice cream.
+• Remove from the heat and cool slightly before using in a pie, serving over ice cream, or canning.

 Nutrition Facts